aomlomics/edna2obis/README.md

 The latest version of edna2obis (version 3) builds upon the original edna2obis, introducing new features:
 - Moved from a Jupyter Notebook to script architecture (runs in one command)
-- Specify parameters in the `config.yaml`, rather than in the code
+- Specify parameters in configuration files, rather than in the code
-- Takes the new FAIRe NOAA eDNA data format as input, which is compatible for upload to the [Ocean DNA Explorer](https://www.oceandnaexplorer.org/)
+- **Supports both generic FAIRe eDNA data format and FAIRe NOAA format** (compatible for upload to the [Ocean DNA Explorer](https://www.oceandnaexplorer.org/))
-- Users can choose to perform their taxonomic assignment via [WoRMS]() or [GBIF]() APIs
+- Users can choose to perform their taxonomic assignment via [WoRMS](https://www.marinespecies.org/) or [GBIF](https://www.gbif.org/) APIs
 - Improved taxonomic assignment accuracy and performance, with new caching methods
 - Users can specify which assays to NOT include species rank for taxonomic assignment (for example, Bacterial taxonomies often have the HOST organism as the species)
 - A new output file is created, `taxa_assignment_INFO.csv`, which gives information on how the taxonomies were assigned